 As a landscape painter, autumn is Mike’s favourite time to go hiking in the mountains.
 The larches and maples have burst into colour, the sun is still bright, and the air is so fresh it tingles your nose.
 Through daily walks on the 52 km flat Slocan Valley Rail Trail, or by capturing the stunning views from Idaho Peak, Mike loves being a low key guide to high vista adventures.

 Explore like a local and visit as if Arrow Slocan is a second home.
 Relaxation is your goal?
 Outdoor adventure?
-Immerse in arts and culture or a dig into Arrow Slocan’s deep rooted past.
+Immerse in arts and culture or dig into Arrow Slocan’s deep rooted past.
 Whatever your choice may be, let this local intel guide your trip…

 Nakusp to Halcyon Stories

-South Slocan Stories
+Southern Slocan Valley Stories